helle253/notes/notes/tabletop.black-island-college.session-3.md

   In two days time you will see me again

 The address smells like an underwater grotto.
 It's disgusting and awfully taken care of.

+mumbling/animal noise coming from the kitchen.

+Extremely old man in the kitchen, he's what cackled when i threw some shit in there.